Communication is key to great sex—here’s how kinksters lead the way when it comes to discussing getting dirty!

 Despite popular myths, kink isn’t all about whips and chains, but rather how openly you’re willing to talk about the sex you’re having, says the sexpert of the dating industry and founder of Tailor Matched, Asa Baav.

-In this kink blog, Asa shares 3 things anyone can learn about sex, pleasure and communication from the kink community.
+In this kink blog, Asa shares three things we can all learn about sex, pleasure, and communication from the kink community

-So often, we assume we know what’s on the standard/mainstream/vanilla sex script, yet rarely take the time to discover whether we actually like it.
+We often assume we know what’s on the standard/mainstream/vanilla sex script yet rarely take the time to discover whether we actually like it.

 But this isn’t the case in the kink community, where exploration is just another day at the dungeon (joking!
 There may or may not be a sex dungeon involved).

 Merriam-Webster’s definition of kink is ‘unconventional sexual taste or behaviour’ and includes a wide variety of behaviours and preferences.